Skip to content

 • NOTE: dspace server must be running

-• The values of table attributes that describe the last modification time of dspace object (for example attribute last_modified in table Item) have a value that represents the time when that object was migrated and not the value from migrated database dump.
+• The values of table attributes that describe the last modification time of DSpace objects (for example attribute last_modified in table Item) have a value that represents the time when that object was migrated and not the value from the migrated database dump.

 • If you don't have valid and complete data, not all data will be imported.

 • Check if license link contains XXX.
-This is of course unsuitable for production run!
+This is of course unsuitable for production runs!

 Check import consistency